-Dengue vaccine Side Effects
+Dengue Vaccine Side Effects

 Medically reviewed by Drugs.com.
-Last updated on Feb 9, 2023.
+Last updated on Oct 9, 2024.

 Applies to dengue vaccine: subcutaneous powder for suspension.

-Serious side effects of Dengue vaccine
+Common side effects of dengue vaccine

 Some side effects of dengue vaccine may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.